Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Results

 \section{Results}

-We visually inspect the O-C and folded light curve plots of the 1,590 remaining systems and identify 71 as exhibiting evidence of apsidal precession.
-After subtracting the terms $\dot\omega_{GR}$ and $\dot\omega_{CL}$, 36 EBs remain with precession that cannot be accounted for by GR and tidal/rotational effects, outlined in Table \ref{tab:tic_omega_dot}.
+We visually inspect the O$-$C and folded light curve plots of the 1,590 remaining systems and identify 71 as potentially exhibiting evidence of apsidal precession.
+This initial selection is based on the presence of a systematic and coherent divergence between the primary and secondary eclipse timing residuals over time, rather than random or noise-like scatter.
+In particular, we search for the characteristic anti-correlated pattern in which the O$-$C curves of the primary and secondary eclipses evolve in opposite directions, as expected for apsidal motion.
+We do not require the signal to exceed a formal significance threshold at this stage, as our goal is to construct a candidate sample rather than a statistically complete census.
+This initial selection is solely to identify the targets that we analyse more carefully.
+After subtracting the terms $\dot\omega_{\rm GR}$ and $\dot\omega_{\rm CL}$, 36 EBs remain with precession that cannot be accounted for by GR and tidal/rotational effects, outlined in Table \ref{tab:tic_omega_dot}.

+Taken together, the 36 systems exhibiting residual apsidal precession and the 31 systems showing LTTE signatures imply that approximately 4\% of the 1,590 inspected binaries display timing variations consistent with the presence of a third body.
+For comparison, in a survey of the \textit{Kepler} EBs, \citep{rappaport2013} identified 39 triple-star candidates out of roughly 1000 EBs analysed, of which 15 host binaries have inner orbital periods longer than 3 days, matching the period range considered in our work.
+They further estimate that their detected sample represents roughly half of the true underlying population due to sensitivity and time-baseline limitations.
+Accounting for this incompleteness implies an effective occurrence rate of $3\%$ for triples among \textit{Kepler} EBs with $P_{\rm Binary} > 3$ days.
+Our inferred $\sim4\%$ rate includes contributions from both stellar and possible planetary companions; restricting our sample to triple-star systems alone yields an occurrence rate of $\sim2.5\%$, in close agreement with the estimate of \citep{rappaport2013}.

 We also note 31 systems revealing evidence of the light travel time effect (LTTE); we provide the TIC ID's and semi-amplitude values of the LTTE signal in Table \ref{tab:ltte}.
 Otherwise known as the R\o mer Delay \citep{romer}, LTTE is the observed shift in timing of both eclipses due to a change in the light's path length to Earth as the barycentre of the binary wobbles around due to a third companion.
 Detectable LTTE in such cases would likely be caused by brown dwarf, stellar, or higher mass companions.
 Although these are interesting, the results of this paper focus on possible planet-mass companions.
 Thus, we focus on the 36 EBs in Table \ref{tab:tic_omega_dot}.